 At a later session, Mariah stated, "At first counting down was helping me get to sleep.
 But now, it doesn’t seem to be working for me."
 Have you treated a sleep disorder client who has gotten so used to a mental imagery technique that he or she no longer benefits from it?
 I suggested Mariah try the ‘On Vacation’ technique.

 For this technique Mariah imagined her ideal vacation She visualized packing, boarding a plane, take-off and each subsequent detail of the vacation.
 Mariah stated, "I’m usually asleep before I get to the really good stuff!"
 What other mental imagery techniques do you use with your sleep disorder clients?
 Would it be helpful to play this track in one of your sessions?

-On this track we discussed four mental imagery techniques.
+In this section, we discussed four mental imagery techniques.
 Four mental imagery techniques that we will discuss are the ‘Float Along,’ ‘Drifting Downward.’
 ‘Count Down to Relaxation,’ and the ‘On Vacation’ techniques.

-On the next track we will discuss behavioral interventions for breathing related sleep disorders.
+In the next section, we will discuss behavioral interventions for breathing related sleep disorders.
 There are several types of breathing related sleep disorders for which exist a limited number of treatment options.

 Blackwell, S. E. (2019).
 Mental imagery: From basic research to clinical practice.
 Journal of Psychotherapy Integration, 29(3), 235–247.